Parent page: Laying out Your PCB in Altium Designer

 Simple scoping options are provided that allow you to quickly generate scope queries.
 Select one of the options from the first drop-down field and, if required, use the subsequent drop-down list(s) to select the appropriate target, such as a Net, Layer, Footprint, Package, and so on.
 The scoping options presented are focused according to rule type.

-The Custom Query option enables you to write your own, perhaps more complex but also more specific query.
+Custom Query option enables you to write your own, perhaps more complex but also more specific query.
 You can type your own specific query for the rule scope directly into the query region to the right.
-Alternatively, two features are available to help in the creation of logical query expressions - the Query Builder and the Query Helper.
+Alternatively, two features are available to help in the creation of logical query expressions.
+They are the Query Builder and the Query Helper.
 These can be useful when you are unsure of the syntax of a query or the keywords that are available.

 Click the button to open the Building Query from Board dialog, which enables you to create a query for targeting specific objects in the design document by the simple construction of a string of conditional statements.